Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Working backwards like this lets us de-mix any calculation combination in much the same way as we can create such a calculation by mixing per values together.
+Working backwards like this lets us de-mix any calculation combination in much the same way as we can create such a calculation by mixing per iteration values together.

 <br /><br />